-This museum is one of the three large museums in South Kensington, London.
+The Natural History Museum London Facts: This museum is one of the three large museums in South Kensington, London.
 It was previously a part of the British Museum.
-The museum has five principle collections namely; Botany, Entomology, Mineralogy, Paleontology and Zoology.
-It is a non-departmental public body sponsored by the Department for Culture, Media and Sport.
-The museum specializes in taxonomy, identification and conservation.
+The museum has five principle collections namely; Botany, Entomology, Mineralogy, Paleontology, and Zoology.
+It is a non-departmental public body sponsored by the Department for Culture, Media, and Sport.
+The museum specializes in taxonomy, identification, and conservation.

-The library comprises of books, manuscripts, journals and artwork collections relating to the scientific department.
+The library comprises of books, manuscripts, journals and artwork collections relating to the science department.
 The museum is popular for its dinosaur skeletons and ornate Victorian architecture.
-The museum also kept collection sold by Sir Hans Sloane which comprised of dried plants, animal and human skeleton, etc.
+The museum also kept collection sold by Sir Hans Sloane which comprised of dried plants, animal, and the human skeleton, etc.

-The museum has a centre named after Charles Darwin where various specimen collections are kept and is also used as work space by the museum's scientific staff.
-The centre has two phases; Phase 1 is the Zoological department where organisms are preserved in alcohol.
+The museum has a center named after Charles Darwin where various specimen collections are kept and are also used as workspace by the museum’s scientific staff.
+The center has two phases; Phase 1 is the Zoological department where organisms are preserved in alcohol.
 Phase 2 is the place where the entomology and botanical collections are kept.

 Timings: 10.00am – 17.50pm (daily including Sunday and bank holidays.
 But closed between 24-26 December)

 Last admission is at 17.30pm.

 Nearest tube station to V&A in South Kensington.
 Just get down at the tube station and follow signs to the museum.
 Like the British Museum, Science Museum, V&A museum, Natural history museum is also free to visitors.